Izabela88/walkers-website/README.md

   - [Pillow](https://pillow.readthedocs.io/en/stable/): This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
   - [Jquery](https://jquery.com/): to DOM manipulation and event handling.
   - [Django Allauth](https://django-allauth.readthedocs.io/en/latest/index.html): using for registration, and social account authentication.
-  - [Django_case_insensitive_field](https://pypi.org/project/django-case-insensitive-field/): to allow case insensitive comparison for unique fields.
   - [Django cleanup](https://pypi.org/project/django-cleanup/): to automatically delete images / files when an ImagField is removed / updated or deleted.
-  - [Flake8](https://pypi.org/project/flake8-django/): A flake8 plugin to detect bad practices on Django projects.
+  - [Flake8](https://pypi.org/project/flake8-django/): A plugin to detect bad practices on Django projects.
   - [Coverage.py](https://coverage.readthedocs.io/en/6.3.2/): Coverage.py is a tool for measuring code coverage of Python programs.
 It monitors your program, noting which parts of the code have been executed, then analyzes. the source to identify code that could have been executed but was not.
-  - [Black](https://pypi.org/project/black/): Black is the uncompromising Python code formatter.
+  - [Black](https://pypi.org/project/black/): for the uncompromising Python code formatter.

 - ### **Other technologies**